-The Company researches, designs, manufactures, sells, and distributes interior furnishings for use in various environments including office, healthcare, educational, and residential settings and provides related services that support companies all over the world.
-The Company's products are sold through independent contract office furniture dealers, retail studios, the Company's eCommerce platforms, direct mail catalogs, as well as direct customer sales and sales through independent retailers.
-The following is a summary of results for the three months ended September 2, 2023:
+The Company researches, designs, manufactures, sells, and distributes interior furnishings for use in various environments including residential, office, healthcare, and educational settings and provides related services that support organizations and individuals all over the world.
+The Company's products are sold primarily through independent contract office furniture dealers, direct customer sales, owned and independent retailers, direct-mail catalogs, and the Company's eCommerce platforms.
+The following is a summary of results for the three months ended March 2, 2024:

-- Net sales were \$917.7 million and orders were \$913.7 million, representing a decrease of 14.9% and 9.8%, respectively, when compared to the same quarter of the prior year.
-On an organic basis, which excludes the impact of foreign currency translation, an additional week in the prior year and the impact of the closure of the Fully business, Net sales were \$912.3 million(\) and orders were \$906.4 million(\), representing an organic decrease of 6.9% and 1.3%, respectively, when compared to the same quarter of the prior year. - Gross margin was 39.0% as compared to 34.5% for the same quarter of the prior year.
-The increase in Gross margin was driven primarily by the impact of price increase actions, reduced costs associated with commodities, inventory handling and freight costs, as well as from the realization of synergies associated with the Knoll integration. - Operating expenses decreased by \$3.0 million or 0.9% as compared to the same quarter of the prior year.
-The decrease was driven primarily by the impact of the additional week in the prior year, reduced spending on product development costs and the realization of cost synergies as a result of optimization of our organizational structure.
-These cost reductions were offset in part by increased compensation and benefit costs and an increase in restructuring costs as compared to the prior year. - As of the end of the first quarter, the Company has captured \$142 million in annualized run rate synergies following the close of the Knoll acquisition in the first quarter of Fiscal 2022.
-The Company continues to make further progress on integration plans and now expects total run-rate cost synergies to equal \$160 million per year by July 2024 (three years following the acquisition closing date). - The effective tax rate was 24.4% compared to 18.8% for the same quarter of the prior year.
-The prior year tax rate benefited from the recapture of a foreign tax credit benefit which significantly outpaced the current year benefit.
-Additionally, the current quarter tax rate was hampered by a larger unfavorable tax adjustment related to stock compensation than the prior year. - Diluted earnings per share was \$0.22 as compared to earnings per share of \$0.34 in the prior year.
-Excluding integration related costs, restructuring costs, and the amortization of intangible assets purchased as part of the Knoll acquisition, adjusted diluted earnings per share was \$0.37(\), a 15.9%(\) decrease as compared to prior year adjusted diluted earnings per share.
+- Net sales were \$872.3 million and orders were \$830.3 million, representing a decrease of 11.4% and 6.2%, respectively, when compared to the same quarter of the prior year.
+On an organic basis, which excludes the impact of foreign currency translation and the impact of the closure of the Fully business, Net sales were \$870.5 million^() and orders were \$826.9 million^(), representing an organic decrease of 10.1% and 4.7%, respectively, when compared to the same quarter of the prior year. - Gross margin in the third quarter was 38.6% as compared to 34.1% for the same quarter of the prior year.
+The increase in gross margin was driven primarily by the realization of price optimization strategies; improved freight, distribution and inventory management; an impairment charge in the same quarter of the prior year that did not reoccur; and benefits from our ongoing synergy efforts following the Knoll acquisition. - Operating expenses decreased by \$20.2 million or 6.4% as compared to the same quarter of the prior year.
+The decrease was driven primarily by the continued realization of cost synergies as a result of optimization of our organizational structure, a reduction in restructuring costs as compared to the same prior of the prior year as well as lower variable costs due to decreased sales. - As of the end of the third quarter, the Company has captured \$153 million in annualized run rate synergies following the close of the Knoll acquisition in the first quarter of Fiscal 2022.
+The Company continues to make further progress on integration plans and expects total run-rate cost synergies to equal \$160 million per year by July 2024 (three years following the acquisition closing date). - The effective tax rate was 16.0% compared to 31.2% for the same quarter of the prior year.
+The current quarter rate benefited from favorable discrete impacts from return to provision trueups related to the United States research and development tax credit. - Diluted earnings per share was \$0.30 as compared to \$0.01 in the prior year.
+Excluding integration related costs, restructuring costs, impairment charges, and the amortization of intangible assets purchased as part of the Knoll acquisition, adjusted diluted earnings per share was \$0.45^(), a 16.7%^() decrease as compared to prior year adjusted diluted earnings per share.

-(\) Non-GAAP measurements; see accompanying reconciliations and explanations under the heading "Reconciliation of Non-GAAP Financial Measures."
+() Non-GAAP measurements; see accompanying reconciliations and explanations under the heading "Reconciliation of Non-GAAP Financial Measures."